MicrosoftDocs/azure-devops-docs/docs/report/analytics/publishing-power-bi-desktop-to-power-bi.md

 ---
-title: Publish a Power BI Desktop file to PowerBI.com | Team Services
+title: Publish a Power BI Desktop file to PowerBI.com | VSTS
-description: How to publish and enable refresh of a Power BI Desktop file to PowerBI.com that uses the Analytics Service for Team Services ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: C03A04EC-F011-4043-A38E-5C5394F777CE
+description: How to publish and enable refresh of a Power BI Desktop file to PowerBI.com that uses the Analytics Service for VSTS ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: C03A04EC-F011-4043-A38E-5C5394F777CE